uym2/wLogDate/README.md

 ```

 Inside this folder you will find an input tree (`input.nwk`) and the input sampling times (`input.txt`).
-In this example, we give LogDate all the sampling times for all leaves (i.e. complete sampling times).
+In this example, we give wLogDate all the sampling times for all leaves (i.e. complete sampling times).

 ### Sampling time / calibration time file

-* The sampling time file (`input.txt`) is a tab-delimited file, with one time per line
+* The sampling time file (`input.txt`) is a tab-delimited file, with one pair of species-time per line
 * It must have two columns: the species names and the corresponding sampling times.